allianceauth/allianceauth/README.md

 Special Thanks:

-    Thanking Nikdoof, without his old auth implementation this project wouldn't be as far as it is now.
+    Thanks to Nikdoof, without his old auth implementation this project wouldn't be as far as it is now.

 Note: